 The west coast of Ilhabela is the most populated.

 Here you'll find hotels, restaurants, and people.
-For less crowded day conditions, try the east coat where many of the white sandy beaches are wilder, isolated and very scenic.
+For less crowded day conditions, try the east coast where many of the white sandy beaches are wilder, isolated and very scenic.

 Lodging is expensive on the island, so many visitors prefer to stay in São Sebastião and take the ferry, free to pedestrians, and spend the day on the island.